MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **IsUserInitiated** - A Boolean value indicating whether the action is initiated by user or not.

-- **KnownWindowType** - The name of the Window type e.g, MsalAuthWindow, MOSHubSdkAuthWindow,etc.
+- **KnownWindowType** - The name of the Window type.
+For example, MsalAuthWindow, MOSHubSdkAuthWindow, etc.

 - **M365aInfo_EnrolledTenantId** - The Enrollment TenantID.